cloudops/cloudmc-standard-kb/en/administration/openid-connect.md

 #### Configure identity provider

-The first step when integrating with an identity provider is to configure a client for CloudMC within your OpenID Connect identity provider.
-Follow your identity provider's procedure for configuring a client, and obtain the client credentials required by CloudMC:
+The first step when integrating with an identity provider is to configure a client for CloudOps within your OpenID Connect identity provider.
+Follow your identity provider's procedure for configuring a client, and obtain the client credentials required by CloudOps:
    - Issuer URL
    - Client ID
    - Client secret

-#### Configure CloudMC
+#### Configure CloudOps

 1. Click *Add identity provider*.
 The *Add identity provider* page will appear.
 ![Identity provider page](/assets/oidc-add-1-en.png)